Ivanka Trump Says She’s Unconcerned About Mueller Probe Affecting People She Loves

-Ivanka Trump has declared that she’s unbothered by Special Counsel Robert Mueller’s investigation into Russian collusion, even though her father and others close to her have been implicated.
-Trump made the statement during an interview with Good Morning America on Friday.
+Ivanka Trump has declared that she’s unbothered by special counsel Robert Mueller’s investigation into Russian collusion, even though her father and others close to her have been scrutinized.
+Ivanka Trump made statement to this effect during an interview with Good Morning America on Friday.

 “No. I’m not,” Trump said when she was asked about her loved ones being the subjects of the probe.
 “I’m really not.”